 My favorite authority on the subject of engagement is Mihaly Csikszentmihalyi, author of the book Flow.
 The state of flow is best described as the experiences when your abilities are well matched to a challenging task.
 You know you are in a state of flow when you lose track of time and are deeply involved with a project or activity in a positive way.
 This is not as simple as pleasure, as it challenges you and demands that you work hard at achieving results.
 These results often stay with you longer than pleasure, and can’t be purchased or consumed.

 If the challenges are too great, anxiety may be the result.
 Boredom happens when the challenges are below your skill level.
 You are searching for the middle ground where you have interesting challenges that are a great match for your preferred skills and strengths.
-This may require some historical searches for clues on engaging activities, just as I have suggested you research pleasurable activities from your past.
+This may require some historical searches for clues on what have been some of your most engaging activities.

-I also encourage you to remain open to new possibilities.
-One of my favorite theories comes from Stanford psychologist John Krumbolz, who proposed the theory of “planned happenstance.”
-According to Krumbolz, “A satisfying career – and a satisfying life – is found through actively creating your own luck and making the most of new and unforeseen experiences.”
-Turn off the television, get out into the world, keep an open mind, and pay attention to those serendipitous opportunities that are sure to come your way.
+Engagement can happen when you remain open to new possibilities.
+Stanford psychologist John Krumbolz, who proposed the theory of “planned happenstance” says, “A satisfying career – and a satisfying life – is found through actively creating your own luck and making the most of new and unforeseen experiences.”
+This means you turn off the television, get out into the world, keep an open mind, and pay attention to those serendipitous opportunities that are sure to come your way.

-Purpose requires that you use your abilities in the service of something outside yourself, something larger than yourself.
-It is driven by your values and what you really care about.
-One of my longtime mentors, Richard Leider, has authored numerous books on this subject, including his best seller, The Power of Purpose.
-Richard is fond of quoting these words from author E.B.
+Purpose is defined as the use of your abilities in the service of something outside yourself, or something larger than yourself.
+Purpose is driven by your core values and by what you really care about in life.
+One of my longtime mentors, Richard Leider, authored numerous books on this subject, including his best seller, The Power of Purpose.
+Richard quotes these words from author E.B.
 White, “I arise in the morning torn between a desire to save the world and a desire to savor the world.
 This makes it hard to plan the day.”

 Purpose requires action, not simply believing in something larger than yourself.
 It requires that we are aligned with our core values.
 As you consider what purpose to commit to, think about your family, friends, community, spiritual home, the environment, your ethnic or racial culture, a neighbor, a child needing help in school, the needy, and so on.

-Like engagement, purpose can’t be consumed or purchased.
-Contributing money to a cause you believe in, while important, won’t cause the same sense of purpose or happiness that working for it does.
+Contributing money to a cause you believe in, while important, won’t give you the same sense of purpose, satisfaction or happiness as working for the cause directly.
 When you commit yourself to advancing the cause that fits you and your values, the sense of satisfaction has the potential to last a lifetime.